SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

 - By invalidation : When a CPU/DMA write some memory, it notifies the other CPU caches that they should invalidate any old copy that they have of the written memory locations.
 This is generaly used for write-through L1 caches.
 This isn't what VexiiRiscv implements.
-- By permition : Memory blocks copies (typicaly 64 aligned bytes blocks which resides in L1 caches lines) can have multiple states.
+- By permition : Memory blocks copies (typicaly 64 aligned bytes blocks which resides in L1 cache lines) can have multiple states.
 Some of which provide read only accesses, while others provide read/write accesses.
 This is generaly used in write-back L1 caches, and this is what VexiiRiscv uses.